FROM THE DIRECTOR

 TECHNICAL OPERATIONS UPDATE

-Virgin Galactic has started its fit out construction activities for the Gateway facility at Spaceport America.
+Virgin Galactic is continuing work on its fit out construction activities for the Gateway facility at Spaceport America.

 ECONOMIC DEVELOPMENT (it’s all about jobs!)